valeriopisapia/WallAngularJS/README.md

 #License
 The MIT License

-Copyright (c) 2015, Sebastian Sdorra
+Copyright (c) 2015, Valerio Pisapia

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal